hhd-dev/hhd/readme.md

 Hiding the original controller is a complex process, so it was skipped for the v0.1.* versions of HHD.
 However, it is implemented properly in v0.2 which will be released soon.
-Some emulators select the original controller as controller 1.
+Some emulators select the original controller as controller 1, which might cause issues.
+If this is the case, wait for version 2.

-### Yuzu does not work with the new controller
+### Yuzu does not work with the DS5 controller
+See above.
-See above, use yuzu controller settings to select the dual sense controller and disable steam input.
+Use yuzu controller settings to select the dual sense controller and disable steam input.

 ## Installation Instructions
 You can install the latest stable version of `hhd` from AUR or PiPy.